anaef/lua-template/README.md

 ## Limitations

 Lua Template supports Lua 5.3 and Lua 5.4.

+Lua Template does not support the closing value in the generic for loop.

 Lua Template has been built and tested on Ubuntu Linux (64-bit).